DonRudd/PointToEllipse/README.md

 ![image](https://github.com/user-attachments/assets/0e7f6845-d844-4f2a-9b9f-283f0782c1fc)

 How do I project a point $\textbf{p}$ onto this parametric equation?
 We must consider what is going on in this situation.
-What relationships can we exploit to solve for t?.
-When we draw it out, we realize that the line from p to the closest point on your ellipse will be perpendicular to the tangent line at that point (hence the name orthogonal projection).
+What relationships can we exploit to solve for t?
+When we draw it out as in the diagram above, we realize that the line from p to the closest point on your ellipse will be perpendicular to the tangent line at that point (hence the name orthogonal projection).
 This means that

 $$(\textbf{x}(t) - \textbf{p})\cdot \textbf{x}'(t) = 0$$